elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 ## Known Issues

-#### Role and Rolebindings does not apply correctly
+#### Role and RoleBindings does not apply correctly

 Error produced: `Error from server (NotFound): error when creating "roles/": roles.rbac.authorization.k8s.io "role" not found`

-There is a [known issue](https://github.com/fluxcd/flux2/discussions/3203) with Role and Rolebindings not being able to be applied together using Flux in a GitOps way.
-For example, if you apply a role and a rolebinding that uses the role, then Flux will fail to apply.
-If the role already exists in the cluster then Flux will succeed.
+There is a [known issue](https://github.com/fluxcd/flux2/discussions/3203) with Role and RoleBindings not being able to be applied together using Flux in a GitOps way.
+For example, if you apply a Role and a RoleBinding that uses the Role, then Flux will fail to apply.
+If the Role already exists in the cluster then Flux will succeed.

-Flux uses the [server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/), which requires the ‘bind’ permission to properly apply Rolebindings.
+Flux uses the [server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/), which requires the ‘bind’ permission to properly apply RoleBindings.
 And we cannot give you this due to [privilege escalation issues](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#bind-verb) with this permission.

 You can workaround this using the Flux Kustomization [dependsOn](https://fluxcd.io/flux/components/kustomize/kustomizations/#dependencies) functionality.
-By splitting the Roles and Rolebindings into separate folders and then creating two Kustomizations for them where the Rolebindings will depend on the Roles.
-Then the roles will be applied before the rolebindings and so the issue will not occur.
+By splitting the Roles and RoleBindings into separate folders and then creating two Kustomizations for them where the RoleBindings will depend on the Roles.
+Then the Roles will be applied before the RoleBindings and so the issue will not occur.
 Refer to the previous link for an example.

 ## Notes